What supplies and gear do you need to have when the SHTF?

 - Weapon: And the knowledge of how to use it!

-- Communication: Walkie talkies, signaling device like bright flashlight or mirror
+- Communication: Long range walkie talkies, signaling device like bright flashlight or signal mirror

 - Body armor

 Other Prepper Supplies and Tools

 Feel free to expand here based on where you live, your family unit, and comfort level.
 You can never be too prepared!

 - Plastic tarp/sheeting